 The application of common algebraic functions, including polynomial, exponential, logarithmic, and rational, to problems in business, economics, and the social sciences are addressed.
 The applications include mathematics of finance, including simple and compound interest and annuities; systems of linear equations; matrices; linear programming; and probability, including expected value.
-Prerequisite: TSI Math 350 or equivalent developmental course.
+Prerequisite: TSI Math 350 or MATH 0320 grade "C" or better.